quankori/quankori.github.io/docs/programming/fundamental/dns.md

 8. The DNS resolver returns the IP address `93.184.216.34` to the OS.
 9. The OS returns the IP address `93.184.216.34` to the browser.
 10. The browser connects to the server at `93.184.216.34` and loads the webpage.

-I hope this explanation helps you understand how DNS works from the moment a client requests a domain name to the point it receives the corresponding IP address.